Enter the sling height and sling length into the calculator to determine the sling angle in degrees (measured from the horizontal).

 The following example problem outlines how to calculate the angle of a sling.

-First, determine the height of the sling.
-This is the distance from the surface of the hanging object to the center of the sling.
+First, determine the sling height.
+This is the vertical distance (rise) from the load attachment point up to the hook/apex.
 In this case, the height is 5 inches.

-Next, determine the length of the sling.
-In this example, the length of the sides of the sling is 8 inches.
+Next, determine the sling length.
+In this example, the sling leg length is 8 inches.

 Finally, calculate the sling angle using the formula above: